 - Yacht Races and Events

-To build optimism among disabled and disadvantaged people through the medium of sailing.
+SWD's vision is to build optimism among disabled and disadvantaged people through the medium of sailing.

 Watch this short video about why SWD exists:

 Making a difference: We have a passion for improving the lives of people with disability and who face disadvantage.